 A face on a name

-In 2012, the Shoah Memorial launched the project “A face on a name” whose objective is to collect photos of all the Jews deported from France whose names are engraved on the Wall of Names at the entrance to the Shoah Memorial.
+In 2012, the Shoah Memorial launched the project "A face on a name" whose objective is to collect photos of all the Jews deported from France whose names are engraved on the Wall of Names at the entrance of the Shoah Memorial.
 To date, the Memorial has identified 18,800 photographs, including 4,659 children and 730 survivors.
-There is still a long way to go to collect the 76,000 photos of deportees.
+There is still a long way to collect the 76,000 photos of deported people.

 MXII_25876

-Photo of the Dreyfus family (Edmond, Jeanne and their children Roland and Arlette) all deported by convoy 71, this photo was recently deposited in the photolibrary.
+Photo of the Dreyfus family (Edmond, Jeanne and their children Roland and Arlette) all deported by convoy 71, this photo was recently deposited at the photo library.

-Your documents are valuable in helping us with our transmission work and commemorations.
-The photos that will feed into the project “A face for a name” are collected during the photo permanence which takes place every Tuesday afternoon from 2:30 to 5:30 at the Memorial and is open to the public without appointment (except some holidays).
-For people living in the provinces, a national collection is organized through many cities in France, throughout the year.
-During these collections, the team of the photo library that welcomes you takes care to quickly reproduce your photographs in order to return them immediately, except if you wish to entrust the originals to the Shoah Memorial.
+Your documents are precious to help us in our work of transmission and during the commemorations.
+The photos that will feed into the project "A face for a name" are collected during the photo permanence which takes place every Tuesday afternoon from 2:30 PM to 5:30 PM at the Memorial and is open to the public without an appointment (except on certain public holidays).
+For people living in the provinces, a national collection is organized across many cities in France, throughout the year.
+During these collections, the team of the photo library that welcomes you takes care to quickly reproduce your photographs in order to return them to you immediately, unless you wish to entrust the originals to the Shoah Memorial.

 NATIONAL COLLECTION